pain2gain/Chatbot_IBM_Watson/README.md

 <h4>Apikey and workplace_id of IBM Watson:</h4>

 To finish your connection with the chatbot, you have to open the `server.js` to fill your `url, apikey,workplace_id` of your account.

+[Site official IBM Watson assistant](https://www.ibm.com/cloud/watson-assistant/), Click the `Get started free`, and login with your account.

 How to get the apikey and workplace_id from your IBM watson assistant account:

+View API details:
 ![image](https://github.com/pain2gain/Chatbot_IBM_Watson/raw/master/images/watson_apikey1.JPG)

 ![image](https://github.com/pain2gain/Chatbot_IBM_Watson/raw/master/images/watson_apikey2.png)